 Myopia, also known as nearsightedness or shortsightedness, causes distant objects to appear blurry or out of focus.

-Myopia affects the child’s clarity of vision for the board in a classroom, the television, sports or a clock on the wall can appear blurry.
+Myopia affects clarity of vision for any distant image— the board in a classroom, the television, a clock on the wall, etc.

 - Myopia affects millions of children and adults, worldwide.

-- Over 30% of the US population suffers from myopia, (American Optometric Association (AOA).
+- Over 30% of the U.S. population suffers from myopia.

-Moreover, the global demographics show this condition can affects up to:
+Moreover, the global demographics show that this condition affects up to: